divanshu-06/OS/Assignment_2/Readme.txt

 3. Later, we implement print_exit_summary to print the summary upon exiting from shell.
 We create a handler function for Ctrl-C(sigint), it just calls the print_exit_summary and  exits.

+Command that will not work:

+ cd (change directory) command will not work because it is a external command not stored in /bin, /usr/bin. cd dont have a binary file at the location /usr/bin.